danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 Optionally, a button to launch a Console view to display Pd prints for the current patch/scene can be added to the Controls popover.
 Enable to Console view in the PdParty Settings.

+On iPhone, the speaker icon is added to allow for switching the audio output between the headset speaker (quiet) and the speaker-phone speakers (load).
+This may useful to prevent feedback between input and output in certain scenes.
+For Rj scenes, this control is added as a switch on the scene's info view.

 #### Recording Scene

 There is also a special scene for playing back recordings (aka .wav files).
-The slider now controls the playback volume and there is also a button for looping the playback.
+There is a button for looping the playback and the slider controls the current playback position.

 <p align="center">
 	<img src="https://raw.github.com/danomatika/PdParty/master/doc/guide/screenshots/recording_iPhone.png"/>
 </p>

 The cassette background is a placeholder for now.
-When metadata is added, it will be replaced by the scene icon, etc.
+When metadata is added, it may be replaced by the scene icon, etc.

 ### OSC Server Settings